falon3/VisualServoing/README.txt

 planar robot arm to reach a desire position, clamp a target item, then move to another destination location selected and release the object there.

+Note: the IP address in tracker.py was changed to 10.0.1.1 to work with our EV3 robot.

 To run and operate:
     - open the VisualServoing java project in Eclipse and compile and upload it onto the EV3 brick
     - run VisualMain.java